redMaPPer I: Algorithm and SDSS DR8 Catalog: Photometric Redshift Estimation

 where $\zred^0$ is the original, uncorrected redshift estimate defined above.
 That is, $dz(z)$ is the curve traced by the black triangles in the bottom-left panel of Fig.~\ref{fig:zred}.
 We define a corrected $\zred$ redshift, as the solution to the equation \be \zred = \zred^0 + dz(\zred) \ee In practice, the above treatment is slightly simplified, since our correction afterburner allows for the redshift bias to be a function of magnitude.
 For details, we refer the reader to Appendix~\ref{app:zredcorr}.

 In the right panel of Figure~\ref{fig:zred} we show the corrected value of $\zred$ as a function of $\zcg$ after applying our afterburner, again for a sample of galaxies with $\pmem > 0.9$.
 The notation is the same as for the left panel.
 The biases are improved at high redshift, although there are still some residual issues at $z\sim0.4$ where $\zred$ is biased by $\sim0.3\sigma$.
+The reason the biases are not completely removed is due to the asymmetric and non-Gaussian nature of the scatter at the filter transition.
 We also note that the afterburner removes residual biases observed as a function of $\imag$ (not shown).
 The overall small bias and scatter in $\zred$ allows us to use this photometric redshift estimate as a good initial guess with which to initialize our photometric cluster redshift estimator.